 Join us in creating sacred space at Santa Rosa Courthouse Square November 1st and 2nd to remember, honor and celebrate loved ones who have crossed over.

 Día de los Muertos is a traditional Meso-American holiday dedicated to the ancestors; it honors both death and the cycle of life.
-In Mexico, neighbors gather in local cemeteries to share food, music, and fun with their extended community, both living and departed.
-The celebration acknowledges that we still have a relationship with our ancestors and loved ones that have passed away.

 Day of the Dead is an alcohol free event.